 The safety of our staff and our users is our top priority.
 Patrons using the study space must review and follow our full policy and guidelines.

 The Libraries remain otherwise closed to patrons at this time.
-No public access to book stacks will be granted.
+Access to book stacks is by appointment only.
 Visitors must follow all safety procedures, including wearing face coverings and adhering to social distancing requirements, as described in the Student Campus Compact.

 Patrons must wipe down their workspace after use.
 Sanitizing wipes will be provided.

-No food or drink is permitted, including water.
+Visitors are welcome to bring water; no other food or drink is permitted.
 Restrooms will be available to patrons.

 Contact-free printing will be available, free of cost, to anyone with a reserved seat.